 - Shortness of breath or other problems breathing

-Your doctor will first do a physical exam to look for signs and symptoms of a DVT.
-From there, you may need imaging, such as:
+Your doctor will first do a physical exam to look for symptoms of a DVT.
+From there, you may need lab tests or imaging tests, such as:

 There are two goals: to treat any clots you already have and to keep new ones from forming.